chingu-voyages/v45-tier1-team-11/README.md

 ## Features

-- Search meteorites: search by name, year of landing, composition type and mass.
+- Search meteorites: Search and filter by name, year of landing, composition type and mass.
-- Statistics: histograms classifying the resulting meteorites by year and composition; number and average mass of resulting meteorites.
+- Statistics: Histograms classifying the resulting meteorites by year and composition; number and average mass of resulting meteorites.
-- Map of meteorites: the resulting meteorites are displayed on a world map and when a row in the table of results is clicked on, the corresponding pop up is opened on the map.
+- Map of meteorites: The resulting meteorites are displayed on a world map and when a row in the table of results is clicked on, the corresponding pop up is opened on the map.

 ## Installation